 Progressive just means that the more you make, the higher percentage you pay.
 (As opposed to a flat tax rate.)
 So, if you each make $80k, you’ll each be paying a lower tax rate than you would at a combined $160k.
 Hence the term “Marriage Penalty.”

-That sucks.
-So it’s better to file individually?
+Is it better to file individually?

 Hold up.
 Obviously, this issue has generated some political heat over the years, and lawmakers have gone back and forth on reforming the tax code.
 To some extent they have.
 It’s complicated and it varies from state-to-state, but essentially they’ve enacted “marriage penalty relief” that, for most income levels, mitigates this penalty.